Fred Trump III: Advocacy

 Trump has hosted at least two golf fundraisers for Greenwich-based nonprofit organization Abilis, which matches disabled clients, particularly those with developmental disabilities, with resources such as therapy and manages group housing.
 Abilis had provided in-home therapy visits for Trump's disabled son William prior to the fundraisers.

 During the first presidency of Donald Trump, Trump met with the Trump administration and the President's Committee for People with Intellectual Disabilities to advocate for a number of specific investments to help people with disabilities.
 Trump also had connections with the United States Department of Health and Human Services during that time, and says that he has visited the Oval Office around a dozen times for a variety of reasons, mainly to advocate for people with disabilities.

-In his 2024 memoir, Trump criticized people with disabilities being seen as "less than in so many ways" and persistent societal barriers against them, such as doorways that cannot accommodate wheelchairs and difficulty in finding meaningful day programs.
+In his 2024 memoir, Trump criticized society's perception of people with disabilities as "less than in so many ways" and the persistent societal barriers against them, such as doorways that cannot accommodate wheelchairs and difficulty in finding meaningful day programs.
 He added that he believes that acceptance and tolerance will only come with public education and awareness.

+On November 30, 2025, three days after Donald Trump referred to Minnesota governor Tim Walz as "seriously retarded" on TruthSocial, he criticized Donald Trump on X for his use of the word.
+He claimed that it was never acceptable to use and harmful to those with disabilities.